Being a perfectionist is painful and overcoming perfectionism is a beast. If you’ve been there, you know what I’m talking about.

-Perfectionism is linked to an increase in depression, anxiety, eating disorders, substance abuse, self harm, and suicide.
+Perfectionism is linked to increased depression, anxiety, eating disorders, substance abuse, self harm, and suicide.
 I wouldn’t call something that increases your odds of dying a strength.
 I would call it pain.
-This pain requires perfectionism treatment and a whole new perfectionism philosophy.

 How did we ever get the idea that it’s really a good thing?